ireasor/sonar-export/README.md

 To run it, cd into the target directory from your Maven build and run:

-``java -jar sonar-export-1.0.1.jar SERVER:PORT PROJECTID1,PROJECTID2 USERNAME:PASSWORD [-includeCoverage]``
+``java -jar sonar-export-1.0.1.jar ADDRESS PROJECTID1,PROJECTID2 USERNAME:PASSWORD [-includeCoverage]``

 For example:

-``java -jar sonar-export-1.0.1.jar localhost:9000 Customer-ProjectA,Customer-ProjectB admin:admin -includeCoverage``
+``java -jar sonar-export-1.0.1.jar http://localhost:9000 Customer-ProjectA,Customer-ProjectB admin:admin -includeCoverage``

 -includeCoverage is an optional parameter that will include a coverage report.
 The file will be output to the current directory as a file named results.xls.